|

 The receiver cover isn’t smooth, like the AK-47’s, but has a series of reinforcing bands and ridges stamped into the metal.
 The pistol grip is a cross-hatched plastic, fitting flush to the lower receiver instead of mating with this shallow “collar” found on the lower receiver of the AK.

+A nice feature is the metal butt-plate, covering the battery in the stock, with screws securing it to the wood.
 The weapon shoulders well, secures a quick sight picture, and it fires very well.
 I’ve not yet had a chance to chrono the weapon to see how close to 320 it fires.
 It could be firing slightly above 320, but I still should be safely under the 350fps ceiling I was hoping to avoid.

 As I didn’t construct the AKM myself, I can’t personally say how easy or difficult it would be if you simply bought the kit and did your own conversion.
 Surveying the components of the kit, I would think that the procedure would not be that bad.
 Nearly every part of the AK except the gearbox, hop-up, trigger guard, magazine release and inner barrel are replaced by all new items from the conversion kit.
 It would seem the assembly would merely involve dropping in the internals and assembling the pieces.

-Obviously the first thing you notice is the extra weight of the all-steel and wood kit.
+PROSObviously the first thing you notice is the extra weight of the all-steel and wood kit.
 Not as heavy as I thought it might be, but a very respectable heft.
 This weapon is SOLID.
 I mean… it’s all steel and wood.
 I remember early publicity shots of the weapon with a small Asian guy standing on the AKM propped between a pair of boxes.
 While I’m probably not going to be recruiting my own small Asian guy for this express purpose, I feel reasonably secure the externals of this weapon are much likelier to survive a mishap on the field than I am.

 AK magazines lock very securely into the receiver, the fit Guarder achieved with the magazine-well is dead on the money.
 The front sight post and front sling attachment are very secure without any wobble or rattle.
 The rear sling attachment is on the butt of the weapon rather than on the lower receiver attachment point found on the AK-47.
 The metal butt-plate secured by two screws, which I mentioned earlier, is also a nice improvement on the basic Marui AK with the slide-off plastic cover.